 Covid-19 has changed certain rules and habits.

 Workers who are working in a neighbouring country are normally paying tax there.
 However, when you work from home, you pay tax here for the days you work at home.
 The Belgian tax authorities have accepted that the lockdown due to Covid-19 is a case of ‘force majeure’.
-As you cannot travel to work, Belgium has agreed with Germany, Luxembourg, France and the Netherlands that for the period of the lockdown – from the middle of March to the end of May or June – the days worked in Belgium do not count as days in Belgium.
+As you cannot travel to work, Belgium has agreed with France, Germany, Luxembourg and the Netherlands that the days worked from home in Belgium during 2021 do not count as days in worked in Belgium but in the other country.
+This has been extended until 30 June 2022.

-Self-employed workers may request a one-year deferral of the payment of their social security contributions for the first two quarters of 2020.
-They can also request a reduction of the quarterly social security contributions if they think that they will be earning substantially less.
+Self-employed workers could request a one-year deferral of the payment of their social security contributions for the first two quarters of 2021.
+They could also request a reduction of the quarterly social security contributions if they think that they will be earning substantially less.
+However, deferral does not mean waiver; the social security contributions will have to be paid.

 - the Guide